pacaritambo booksHome Pacaritambo: The Machu Picchu Magazine & Native American Bookstore, Native American Mythology & Literature

 collected by Edward S. Curtis.
 Edited by John Bierhorst.
 Wonderful sepia-tone era photos by Edward Curtis.
 Condition: Gently pre-read, IF at all, 1980 Four Winds Press hardcover & DJ (in mylar jacket), third printing.
 DJ has very short "repaired' tear top edge.
 Interior clean & tight.
 Content: From the Northwest Coast: The Girl Who Married a Ghost and The Dance of the Spirit Monster.
 From California: Asleep-bu-the-Stream.
 From the Plains: The Deserted Children and Fox and the Bears.
 From the North Woods: The Woman Dressed Like a Man.
 From the Southwest: The Dirty Bride and How the World Was Saved.
 From Alaska: The Lost Boys.
 Great book suitable for Young Adult or read-aloud or homeschooling.
 Questions welcome.
 [1 copy available]

-$ 9.49 + $ 3.29 media shipping International shipping available - please use the drop-down menu.
+$ 9.49 + $ 3.29 media shipping International shipping available.

 Price: $ 9.49